foundriesio/docs/source/zephyr/workflow.rst

   The ``-b`` option can be used in any ``zmp build`` command to target other boards.

-  Running this after building for 96Boards Nitrogen as in the above example results in a parallel set of build artifacts, like so::
+  Running this after building for BLE Nano 2 as in the above example results in a parallel set of build artifacts, like so::

       outdir